Technology

 As facial recognition becomes more prevalent, “diversity and inclusion” is still a major hurdle

 Concern has surrounded Amazon’s Rekognition technology, with fears that it could be used in an authoritarian and inaccurate manner by the governments and police.
-However, new research from The Center for Data Innovation, nonprofit and nonpartisan research institute, indicates that Americans are opening up to the use of facial recognition technology, but only if it’s accurate.
+However, new research from The Center for Data Innovation, a nonprofit and nonpartisan research institute, indicates that Americans are opening up to the use of facial recognition technology, but only if it’s accurate.
 “People are often suspicious of new technologies, but in this case, they seem to have warmed up to facial recognition technology quite quickly,” the center’s director, Daniel Castro, told Nextgov.

 Read More: Shareholders tell Amazon to stop selling Rekognition facial recognition tech to govt